zmievsa/cadwyn/README.md

 ```

 which will replace all references to this schema with the new name.
-Note that this functionality is still experimental
-so minor issues can be expected.
-If you find any -- feel free to report it in issues.

 Note also that renaming a schema should not technically be a breaking change.